nicklafferty/craftycody/content/life/south-padre-island-tx.md

 I wore this every day at the beach.
 [My swimsuit](https://amzn.to/3BdNN2j) was only $24 when purchased, but it looks like it went back up to $29.
 Keep checking for sales!
 You can wear it two different ways and it comes in a ton of color options.
 I got a size medium in green and it fits great.
 There is a little ruching around the stomach for some camouflage as well.

-[My hat](https://amzn.to/3xpqx0b) is a _touch_ big for my head, but it's still really cute and lets me wear a ponytail or bun while keeping the sun off my face.
+[My hat](https://amzn.to/3xpqx0b) is a _touch_ big for my head, but it's still cute and allows me to wear a ponytail or bun while keeping the sun off my face.
 By big, I mean it covers my ears just a bit but stays put on my head.
 The adjustable band is velcro and there's an adorable, subtle bow on the back.
 I ordered beige brown and it was only $15.

 I did a lot of research into sunglasses and ultimately went with [this pair of sunnies](https://amzn.to/3Le8Aas) from J+S. I ordered a size large with pink mirror lenses.
 They look great, are inexpensive, and will protect your eyes.